On the classification of simple amenable $C*$-algebras with finite decomposition rank, II: The main result

+Indeed, by \cite{LN2}, there is a unital simple separable {C*-algebra}, $B$, satisfying the UCT, such that $B\otimes Q$ has tracial rank at most one (in the sense of \cite{LinTAI}), and such that ${\rm Ell}(A)={\rm Ell}(B).$ Since ${\mathrm{K}}_i(B\otimes Q)$ is torsion free, by the classification of {C*-algebras} of tracial rank at most one (see \cite{LinTAI} and \cite{EGL}), $C=B\otimes Q$ is an inductive limit of circle algebras ({i.e., is $\mathrm{A}\mathbb T$}).
+By the first paragraph of this remark, $A\otimes Q$ has tracial rank at most one. {Hence by} {{Corollary 11.9 of \cite{Lininv} (see also \cite{LS}),}} $A$ is classifiable.

+In particular, the Jiang-Su algebra ${\cal Z}$ is the only unital separable simple amenable C*-algebra {{in the UCT class that}} has the same Elliott invariant as that of $\C.$ The proof just {{given}} of this statement does not rely on \cite{GLNI} or \cite{GLNII}. \end{rem}

-\begin{rem} It was shown in \cite{ENST} that any unital simple separable Jiang-Su stable approximately subhomogeneous C*-algebra has decomposition rank at most $2$.
+\begin{rem} It was shown in \cite{ENST} that any unital simple separable Jiang-Su stable approximately subhomogeneous C*-algebra has decomposition rank at most two.
 Therefore, it follows from Corollary \ref{MC} that such a C*-algebra is classifiable.
-This in particular recovers the classification theorem of \cite{EGLN}. \end{rem}
+This in particular recovers the classification theorem of \cite{EGLN}.
+Moreover, by \cite{GLNII} together with the result in \cite{ENST} mentioned above, every unital simple {C*-algebra}, belonging to the class ${\cal N}_1$ has finite decomposition rank. \end{rem}